How do you know if your water has been contaminated?

 Has your water utility tested?

-Some communities—including Milwaukee, Madison, Marinette, Peshtigo, Rhinelander, and La Crosse—have conducted PFAS testing to varying degrees, but most public water utilities in Wisconsin have not conducted comprehensive PFAS testing.
-Learn more here.
+Some communities—including Milwaukee, Madison, Marinette, Peshtigo, Rhinelander, La Crosse, Eau Claire and Wausau—have conducted PFAS testing to varying degrees, but many public water utilities in Wisconsin have not conducted comprehensive PFAS testing.